specklesystems/speckle-docs/automate/create-function.md

    - **Description** [required]: A short Markdown-supported description used in the functions list.
    - **Source Application Data Supported** [optional]: Indicate which source applications your function is designed for.
    - **Tags** [optional]: You can further categorise your function with single or multi-word tags, e.g., `Solar_Panels`.
+   - **Organisation**: Within Github, if your team works within an organisation, you can select that here.
    - **Click Next**: The wizard will create your function project on GitHub.

    ::: tip 🧙‍♂️ **Wizard Actions**